[Last updated: 19 December 2017.]

 Mary and William's six children:

-At the age of 66, Belinda was a widow who had also lost both of her sons.
+At the age of 66, Belinda was now a widow who had also lost both of her sons.
 She lived 13 more years.
 She died September 9, 1919.
-Belinda and Henry, and their son William, are buried in Urbana's Oak Dale Cemetery.
+Belinda and Henry, and their sons William and Franklin, are buried in Urbana's Oak Dale Cemetery.

 B. ELIZABETH Grove.
 Elizabeth was born March 1, 1800, probably near Middletown, Maryland.
 Her father died just months after her birth.
 She died November 1, 1801, just shy of two years old.